Countdown Until Camp

 Teacher applicants must:

-- By the time of application be a teacher in a public, private, or charter high school in Connecticut
+- By the time of application be a teacher in a public, private, or charter high school in the NORTHEAST region.

 - Be able to participate for the full week of camp in addition to remote pre- and post-camp activities

-- Provide proof of employment at a Connecticut high school shortly before the pre-summer camp activities
+- Provide proof of employment at a NORTHEAST region high school shortly before the pre-summer camp activities

 - Must be a U.S. Citizen or a Permanent Resident